DataDruide/DataDruide/README.md

 ## 🚀 About Me

-I'm a passionate Fullstack Developer building seamless mobile & backend experiences – with a strong focus on **privacy, security & usability**.
+I'm a passionate Junior Fullstack Developer building seamless mobile & backend experiences – with a strong focus on **privacy, security & usability**.

 ### 📱 Mobile Development (Flutter & SwiftUI)